Statistical laws and linguistics differ in naturalistic video and fictional conversations: Methodology

 \subsection{Data sets}

-We use the Conversation: A Naturalistic Dataset of Online Recordings dataset (CANDOR)~\cite{reece2023candor} and the Movie-Dialogs Corpus~\cite{danescu-niculescu-mizil2011ChameleonsImaginedConversations} for the present project.
-We reference two formulations of data from the Movie-Dialogs Corpus: ``\movies" as meaning individual conversations among speakers whereas ``\scripts" means all conversations in an entire movie have been joined to represent a script that only contains the movie's speaking parts; we refer to these corpora as \moviesindivshort\ and \moviesgroupshort\ for brevity. \scripts\ reflects a movie's plot or story as conveyed via dialogue only.
+We use the Conversation: A Naturalistic Dataset of Online Recordings (CANDOR) dataset~\cite{reece2023candor} and the Movie-Dialogs Corpus~\cite{danescu-niculescu-mizil2011ChameleonsImaginedConversations}.
+We reference two formulations of data from the Movie-Dialogs Corpus: ``\movies'' as meaning individual conversations among speakers whereas ``\scripts'' means all conversations in an entire movie have been joined; we refer to these corpora as \moviesindivshort\ and \moviesgroupshort\ for brevity.
 We provide dataset description and specific cleaning and subsetting methods in each corpus subsection.
 We distinguish between `word' and `type' when counts refer specifically to words versus inclusive of all tokenized `types' such as punctuation.